How It Works

 • Emitted metadata records attempt_used and generation-attempt counters.

-Data-quality acceptance is a separate stage:
+Acceptance is a separate post-generation stage:

 4. Effective config and traceability